-- License No. – In certain states, child care providers are mandated to post their state license number on marketing material so that parents can make inquires if they choose.
+- License No. – In certain states, child care providers are mandated to post their state license number on marketing material so that parents can make inquiries if they choose.
 It’s a perfect thing to include on your Flip-Side.

-- Program offerings – Why not take this opportunity to let clients know that you offer many different enrollment options or reasons for people to use your child care.
+- Program offerings – Why not take this opportunity to let clients know that you offer many different enrollment options or reasons for people to use your childcare.
 List them here.

 - Established – If you have been in business for awhile show off how long you have been servicing your community.

 Oh, one more thing.
 Think about choosing a coordinating color for your Flip-Side.
 Why?
 Keep reading.

 About the card

 Great, we’ve got the info part covered.
 What else is there?
 Well believe it or not a lot! create a business card that stands out

 You’ve been waiting for it so here it is.
 Let’s get into the pretty stuff. create a business card that stands out